metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_subscription_v1alpha1_manifest.md

 - `max_clusters` (Number) MaxClusters describes the upper bound number of target clusters.
 - `min_clusters` (Number) MinClusters describes the lower bound number of target clusters.
 - `preferred_clusters` (Attributes List) PreferredClusters describes the assigning preference.
-If we have a preference for cluster group A compared to cluster group B (i.e., group A has a larger Weight), desired replicas will be assigned to cluster group A as many as possible, while the rest ones will be assigned to cluster group B. (see [below for nested schema](#nestedatt--spec--dividing_scheduling--dynamic_dividing--preferred_clusters))
+If we have a preference for cluster group Acompared to cluster group B (i.e., group A has a larger Weight), desired replicas will be assignedto cluster group A as many as possible, while the rest ones will be assigned to cluster group B. (see [below for nested schema](#nestedatt--spec--dividing_scheduling--dynamic_dividing--preferred_clusters))
-- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of replicas ought to spread across topology domains.
-Scheduler will schedule pods in a way which abides by the constraints.
-All topologySpreadConstraints are ANDed.
-Present only for spread divided scheduling. (see [below for nested schema](#nestedatt--spec--dividing_scheduling--dynamic_dividing--topology_spread_constraints))
+- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of replicas ought to spread across topologydomains.
+Scheduler will schedule pods in a way which abides by the constraints.All topologySpreadConstraints are ANDed.Present only for spread divided scheduling. (see [below for nested schema](#nestedatt--spec--dividing_scheduling--dynamic_dividing--topology_spread_constraints))

 <a id="nestedatt--spec--dividing_scheduling--dynamic_dividing--preferred_clusters"></a>
 ### Nested Schema for `spec.dividing_scheduling.dynamic_dividing.topology_spread_constraints`